jltheresa08/COMP2019_CW_GroupB/README.md

 ### USER MANUAL <br />
 ## Introduction
-This user manual provides instructions on how to use the Flask-React application.br /> This application is built using Python for the backend, Flask for the API, and React for the frontend. br /> The application provides users with a platform to preform face recognition to generate a report about the subject.br />
+This user manual provides instructions on how to use the Flask-React application.
+This application is built using Python for the backend, Flask for the API, and React for the frontend.
+The application provides users with a platform to preform face recognition to generate a report about the subject.

 ## Installing python requirements.txt <br />
 1)Make sure you have Python and pip installed on your machine.  <br />